 The surge in contributions, starting in 2014, helped Texas A&M make the jump, especially with the $485 million renovation to Kyle Field, according to Forbes.

-There is no shortage in money in college football these days, and now Texas A&M can hold the claim of Most Valuable Team as the Jimbo Fisher era gets underway.
+There is no shortage in money in college football and athletics departments these days, and now Texas A&M can hold the top spot and claim of Most Valuable Team with head coach Jimbo Fisher’s tenure officially underway.